blryface/badapple/README.md

 <!-- Nobody has asked anything yet but I'll just say the obvious here -->
 Q: Does this work on OptiFine?

-A: Yes, with the OptiFine version specifically.
+A: Yes, as long as you're at least on 1.17.

 Q: Does this work on Iris/Oculus?

-A: Yes, with the Iris version specifically.
+A: Yes.

 Q: Does this work on 1.8?